 - 7.1 We encourage the physical development of our children in the Nursery and Reception as an integral part of the process of learning through play.
-We relate the physical development of the children to the objectives set out in the Early Learning Goals, which underpin the curriculum planning for children aged 3 to 5 years of age. - 7.2 Physical development within the EYFS framework is one of three prime areas for learning.
-The two related early learning goals are:
+We relate the physical development of the children to the objectives set out in the Early Learning Goals, which underpin the curriculum planning for children aged 3 to 5 years of age. - 7.2 Physical development within the EYFS framework is one of three prime areas for learning and encompasses both fine and gross motor skills. - 7.3 Children access a range of daily activities to develop their fine and gross motor skills and have access to a dedicated outside area.
+In addition to this, they also have a weekly PE lesson, planning for which comes from Get Set 4 PE.